BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

 # Babylon.js 2D Rendering Canvas (Canvas2D)
 Babylon.js is a full featured 3D engine, but the need to handle 2D content is often encoutered when working on games or complex applications.
-It is to provide an answer to this demand that we've develop the Canvas2D feature.
+It is to provide an answer to this demand that we've developed the Canvas2D feature.

-[TOC]

 ## Features overview
 A Canvas2D is a 2D rectangle with a position and a size, the size can be specified by the user or it is automatically computed to fit its content.
+To follow Open/WebGL standard, the origin of the canvas is at the **bottom/left** corner and not at the top/left as one would suspect.

 The Canvas can be rendered in two different spaces:
  - ScreenSpace: it lies above the rendered 3D Scene and is coplanar to the rendering viewport.
 Its position/rotation/scale is expressed in screen coordinate, with the origin being the top/left corner of the rendering viewport.
- - WorldSpace: the canvas has a position/rotation/scale that is expressed in World Coordinates, you canvas is like a 2D Rectangle lying in World Space, like any other 3D objects you can find in a 3D Scene.
+ - WorldSpace: the canvas has a position/rotation/scale that is expressed in World Coordinates, your canvas is like a 2D Rectangle lying in World Space, like any other 3D objects you can find in a 3D Scene.

 In order to preserve a good balance between rendering time and memory consumption the user has the possibility to cache in a bitmap the content of a Group.
-Many caching strategies are predefined, hopefuly for the user to always find what fits the best.
+Many caching strategies are predefined, hopefuly for the user to always find what fits him/her the best.

 The content of a Canvas is defined by a graph of primitives, they are rendered using Brushes (Border, Fill) &| Textures.